 There is significant debate within these traditions about the nature of the Slumbering Suns.
 Some believe that they have one or more Elseworlds and perhaps even civilizations.
 In any case, all attempts to communicate with and travel to these places—if they exist at all—have failed.

-Magical scholars and intrepid explorers have learned much about other planes adjacent to Elsemorn.
+Magical scholars and intrepid explorers have learned much about other planes adjacent to Morn.
 Some of these planes and related locations include:

 The Everhearth (Heorthgal)